 Goal: Take action on a website (Ex: e-book download)

 KPI: The number of people who took action on a website as a result of an initial click from social media.
 This can be tracked in Google analytics through behavior and user flow, UTM codes and other custom variables.

 Content suggestions: When we get to this metric, it depends on the success of the other two engagement metrics (website clicks and length of time on pages).
 Often, if the content met the needs of the audience, they will naturally click to other pages on the website.
 A clear Call-to-Action (CTA) at the end of a post is helpful for encouraging that next step.
 For example, one of our clients invites his readers to take a deep dive into the topic by downloading a copy of his e-book at the end of his blog posts.

 KPI: The number of people who completed a ‘contact us’ form or other lead generation method

 Content suggestions: This is where it gets tricky as how they found you, besides already being on site, could come from a number of factors such as Google search or a referral from another website.
-The best advice I can offer is to diversify your marketing beyond social media.
+The best advice I can offer is to diversify your marketing and leads beyond social media.
 It’s now proven that Google algorithms favor brand signals as part of their search results.
 A ‘brand query’ is one type of brand signal, which are people who search for your business on Google.
 Brand query is a result of heightened brand awareness – our first objective.
 (Stay tuned for a future post on this topic).